KDE Frameworks

 KDE Frameworks is a collection of libraries and software frameworks readily available to any Qt-based software stacks or applications on multiple operating systems.
-Featuring frequently needed functionality solutions like hardware integration, file format support, additional graphical control elements, plotting functions, and spell checking, the collection serves as technological foundation for KDE Plasma 5 and KDE Gear distributed under the GNU Lesser General Public License (LGPL).
+Featuring frequently needed functionality solutions like hardware integration, file format support, additional graphical control elements, plotting functions, and spell checking, the collection serves as the technological foundation for KDE Plasma and KDE Gear.
+It is distributed under the GNU Lesser General Public License (LGPL).
+As of September 2025, the latest stable release is KDE Frameworks 6 (KF6).

 Overview

-Current KDE Frameworks are based on Qt 5, which enables a more widespread use of QML, a simpler JavaScript-based declarative programming language, for the design of user interfaces.
+KDE Frameworks is based on Qt, which enables a more widespread use of QML, a simpler JavaScript-based declarative programming language, for the design of user interfaces.
 The graphics rendering engine used by QML allows for more fluid user interfaces across different devices.

 Since the split of the KDE Software Compilation into KDE Frameworks 5, KDE Plasma 5 and KDE Applications, each sub-project can pick its own development pace.
-KDE Frameworks are released on a monthly basis and use git.
+KDE Frameworks are released on a monthly basis and use Git.

 It should be possible to install KDE Frameworks alongside the KDE Platform 4 so apps can use either one.